Positivo Tecnologia

-Positivo Tecnologia (B3: POSI3, formerly Positivo Informática) is a Brazilian technology company headquartered in Curitiba, Paraná.
-It develops, manufactures, and sells computers, cell phones, tablets, smart home and office devices, servers, IT infrastructure solutions, payment machines, and educational technologies.
+Positivo Tecnologia (B3: POSI3, formerly Positivo Informática) is a Brazilian company providing end-to-end IT infrastructure solutions, headquartered in Curitiba, Paraná.
+The company develops, manufactures and sells computers, mobile phones, tablets, smart home and office devices, servers, IT infrastructure, payment solutions, educational technologies and electronic security solutions.

-The company also offers leasing services for IT and mobility equipment, as well as technical support.

-The company has factories in Ilhéus, Bahia and Manaus, Amazonas, and also has a presence in Argentina, Kenya, Rwanda, China and Taiwan.
+The company operates manufacturing facilities in Ilhéus, Bahia, and Manaus, Amazonas, and has operations in 17 countries across Latin America, as well as in China and Taiwan.

-Positivo Tecnologia's portfolio includes companies involved in multiple sectors, such as Positivo, Positivo Casa Inteligente, Positivo Servers & Solutions, PositivoSEG, Positivo as a Service, Positivo Tech Services, Vaio, Infinix and Educacional – Ecossistema de Tecnologia e Inovação.

-In May 2024, the company announced the acquisition of Algar Tech MSP, the managed IT services unit of Algar Tech, part of the Grupo Algar.

 Products

-The portfolio of products and solutions is distributed across retail, corporate, and Brazilian public institution channels.
-The company is capable of developing and adapting technology to the Brazilian context.
+The portfolio of products and services is distributed across retail, corporate, and Brazilian public institutions.